replicatedhq/help-center/content/guides/ship-with-kubernetes/managing-storage.md

 {{< linked_headline "Troubleshooting" >}}

 The [Rook toolbox](https://rook.io/docs/rook/master/toolbox.html) provides a convenient image for monitoring and debugging your Rook cluster.
 You can run it as a pod in the `rook` namespace and have access to commands such as `ceph status` to check the health of your storage cluster.

+For more information on managing the storage needs of Kubernetes in customer environments, see [Managing Storage](/docs/kubernetes/customer-installations/managing-storage/).